Nairobi: Higher education

-Numerous other universities have also opened satellite campuses in Nairobi.
-The Railways Training Institute established in 1956, is also a notable institution of higher learning with a campus in Nairobi.
+Numerous other universities have opened satellite campuses in Nairobi.
+The Railways Training Institute established in 1956, is a notable institution of higher learning with a campus in Nairobi.

 Infrastructure

 Transport

 Major plans are being implemented in the need to decongest the city's traffic and the completion of Thika Road has given the city a much needed face-lift attributed to road's enhancement of global standards.
-Several projects have been completed (Syokimau Rail Station, the Eastern and Northern Bypasses) while numerous other projects are still underway.
+Several projects have been completed, such as Syokimau Rail Station, the Eastern and Northern Bypasses, while numerous other projects are still underway.

 The development of these critical transport facilities will, besides reducing transport costs due to faster movement of goods and people within the region, also increase trade, improve the socio-economic welfare of Northern Kenya and boost the country's potential in attracting investments from all over the world.

 Airports

 Jomo Kenyatta International Airport is the largest airport in Kenya.
-Domestic travelers made up 40% of overall passengers in 2016.
-An increase of 32% in 5 yrs since 2012.
-JKIA had more than 7 million passengers going through it in 2016.
-In February 2017, JKIA received a Category One Status from the FAA boosting the airport's status as a Regional Aviation hub.
+Domestic travelers made up 40% of overall passengers in 2016, an increase of 32% since 2012.
+JKIA had more than 7 million passengers pass through it in 2016.
+In February 2017, JKIA received a Category One Status from the FAA, boosting the airport's status as a Regional Aviation hub.

 Wilson Airport is a general-aviation airport handling smaller aircraft, mostly propeller-driven.
-In July 2016, construction of a new air traffic control Tower commenced at a cost of KES 163 million (approximately US$1.63 million).
+In July 2016, construction of a new air traffic control tower commenced at a cost of KES 163 million (approximately US$1.63 million).

 Moi Air Base is a military airport.
 In its earlier years, it was utilised as a landing strip in the pre-jet airline era.
-It was mostly used as a British passenger and mail route from Southampton to Cape Town in the 1930s & 1940s.
+It was mostly used as a British passenger and mail route from Southampton to Cape Town in the 1930s and 1940s.
 This route was served by flying boats between Britain and Kisumu and then by land-based aircraft on the routes to the south.